 Bisharat championed individuality and creativity in architecture at a time when standardization and repetition were becoming dominant, insisting that buildings could be both functional and sculptural.
 The Koujak Jaber Building exemplifies this philosophy, with its playful yet rigorous geometrical composition and its bold assertion of architectural identity.
 Beyond its formal qualities, the building is a landmark in the neighborhood and an enduring symbol of Beirut's architectural experimentation in the 1960s.

 Rising along one of Beirut's main streets, Verdun Street, the Concorde Center dates to 1967 and reflects Beirut's mid‑century push toward high‑rise urban living.
-Designed by Pierre Neema, the building features clean vertical lines and functional structure, embodying thoughtful approach to higher-density urban living.
+Designed by Pierre Neema, the building features clean vertical lines and functional structure, embodying a thoughtful approach to higher-density urban living.

 A graduate of the Beaux-Arts de Paris in 1958, Neema was known for frugal rationalism, applied both in method and effect.
 His design for the Concorde Center demonstrates this approach, systematically using brise-soleils to reinforce the verticality of the structure, while adding visual rhythm to façades.